GitMazzone/db-term-project/README.md

 * __UGA Emails:__ mike.mazzone@uga.edu, jwm18575@uga.edu, ksp86066@uga.edu
 * __Course:__ CSCI 4730

-## Implementation Overview
+## Application Overview

-Assumptions made:
-* TODO
+Queries successfully created:
+* Query 1: List entity and total impressions

+* Query 2: List entity and the ads they pay for

+* Query 3: List ads by entity and the number of impressions per ad

+* Query 4: List companies and their target audience

+* Query 5: Show proportion of all ads an entity is responsible for

+* Query 6: Rank entities by average proportion of political/not_political

+* Query 7: List all ads within a date range

+* Query 8: List well-known entities and compare their total impressions to average of all entities

 ## Contribution Guidelines
 **PLEASE FOLLOW CAREFULLY**:
-1. Clone repo with: `git clone https://github.com/GitMazzone/db-term-project.git`
+ * Clone repo with: `git clone https://github.com/GitMazzone/db-term-project.git`
-2. Work in a development branch (NOT in master) with: `git checkout -b "dev/your-branch-name-here"`
+ * Work in a development branch (NOT in master) with: `git checkout -b "dev/your-branch-name-here"`

 When you want to push your changes to  master, please ensure your code runs without errors or significant warnings.
 Follow these steps: